Andereoo/TkinterWeb/docs/HTMLFRAME.md

 Link clicks can also be easily handled.
 By default, when a link is clicked, it will be automatically loaded.
 To run some code before loading the new website, use the following:
 ```
+yourhtmlframe = HtmlFrame(master, on_link_click=load_new_page)

 def load_new_page(url):
     ## Do stuff - insert code here
-    myhtmlframe.load_url(url) #load the new website
+    yourhtmlframe.load_url(url) # load the new website

-myhtmlframe.on_link_click(load_new_page)
 ```
 Similarily, `on_form_submit` can be used to override the default form submission handlers.
 Refer to the API reference below.

 ---
 *Zooming*

 Setting the zoom of the HtmlFrame widget is very easy.
-This can be used to add accessibility features to your application.
+This can be used to improve accessibility in your application.
 To set the zoom to 2x magnification the following can be used:
 ```
-myhtmlframe.set_zoom(2)
+yourhtmlframe.configure(zoom=2)
+# or yourhtmlframe["zoom"] = 2
 ```
-To zoom only the text, use `set_fontscale()` instead.
+To zoom only the text, use `fontscale=2` instead.

 ---
 *Manipulating the DOM*